 Tip of the Pyramid >6 months

-This is the very tip of the pyramid and consists of procedures that are one-off or done at the 6-month interval or more.
+This is the very tip of the pyramid and consists of procedures that are one-off or done at a 6-month interval or more.
 They focus on reversing the effects of the signs of ageing and include Botox, fillers, lasers, other devices, and body contouring options.

 That is the skincare pyramid in a nutshell; you work from the foundation and build based on what you need and the frequency.
 You might be interested in reading this article about To Botox or Not to Botox and WANT AN AFFORDABLE SKINCARE ROUTINE?
 AND 7 REASONS YOUR SKINCARE ROUTINE MAY NOT BE WORKING.